Workspace Roles & Permissions

 Manage all Groups, Users & Workspaces: the user group can manage all users, groups and workspaces

-Categories: this allows the user group to edit the global categories
+Categories: this allows the user group to edit the global categories.
+If categories are attached to a workspace, the users need the "Manage workspace" right.

 Languages: the globally available languages can be edited.
 For example, new languages can be created, which can then be used globally for the translation of slides